BuddyHC/bitrise-step-deploy-django-application-to-aws-lambda/README.md

 ## Using this step

-1. Configure the related services e.g.
+1. Configure the related services you need in your application for example:
-  * RDS for the database
+  * RDS for the database (for the `DATABASE_URL`)
-  * CloudFront for serving the static files
+  * CloudFront for serving the static files (for the `DJANGO_STATIC_HOST`)
 2. Pick up the Lambda function name and head to AWS console or use the AWS CLI tool to configure your application's environment variables:
 ```bash
 aws lambda update-function-configuration --function-name $LAMBDA_NAME --environment Variables={SECRET_KEY=xxx}
 aws lambda update-function-configuration --function-name $LAMBDA_NAME --environment Variables={DATABASE_URL=xxx}
 aws lambda update-function-configuration --function-name $LAMBDA_NAME --environment Variables={DJANGO_STATIC_HOST=xxx}
 ```
+3. Create the AWS credentials and associate the AWS IAM policy for example: (aws-iam-policy-for-zappa.json)
-3. Deploy your application.
+4. Deploy your application.
 The first deployment may fail with the `502` error because of the misconfigurations so check step 2 again.

 ## TODO

-All the current todos are documented in the code:
+All the current todos (search?q=TODO&unscoped_q=TODO) are documented in the code:

 ```bash
 rg TODO
 ```

 ## How to test this step